aphero/Seamless/README.md

 ## Limitations

-The way that the image is loaded into the canvas, it distorts to fit a predifined square.
+The way the image is loaded into the canvas will distort it to fit a predifined square canvas.
 This causes some of the calculations to be a little off, but still gives a general idea for whether the top and bottom or left and right pixels match.
+The better way would be to read the file and adjust the canvas to accomodate the full image dimensions.
+The reason for the square was to have a predictable amount of pixels to read.
+Lazy.
+So lazy.

 ## Future improvements